Uberi/Picrux/README.md

 Usage
 -----
+This program requires PySide.
+This can be obtained from the [official PySide website](http://qt-project.org/wiki/Get-PySide).
+There are comprehensive installation instructions on the linked page.

 This program is bundled with all necessary external libraries.
-Simply run `python3 main.py` to begin.
+Simply run `python3 main.py` or `python main.py` to start it.

 License
 -------